- United States

 Sweden’s Elite Blue Line

 As I mentioned above, Sweden’s defense could be the best of any country at the Olympics.
-Hedman and John Klingberg will dominate possession at both ends of the ice and Rasmus Dahlin should be entering elite territory by 2022.
+Hedman and Klingberg will dominate possession at both ends of the ice and Rasmus Dahlin should be entering elite territory by 2022.

 As far as special teams go, you can plug in just about anyone to man the top power play unit.
 Klingberg, Hedman, Karlsson, and Oliver Ekman-Larsson are all good choices.
 Hedman and Hampus Lindholm would be great anchors for the penalty kill as well.